ali1dc/kafka/documents/blog.md

 Next step is attaching EBS volume, but why we need this?
 The main question is what is going to happen for the data is a broker got terminated or replaced by another one?
 Are we going to lose the data?
 The short answer is no under one condition; `Topic's replication factor`.

-Kafka is a fault tolerant distributed system and it replicates data based on Topic's replication factor.
-The general formula is if the number of terminated instances (brokers) are equal or grater than number of Topic's replication, then we are going to lose the data.
+Kafka is a fault-tolerant distributed system and it replicates data based on Topic's replication factor.
+The general formula is if the number of terminated instances (brokers) are equal or greater than the number of Topic's replication, then we are going to lose the data.
 For example, If the replication factor is `1` and you terminate that broker, the data is gone.
-However, if we set the replication factor to a reasonable number, we protect that data, but the challenge is, every time that a broker got replaced that data need to be replicated over to the new broker and this can put lots of traffic ands stress on out network.
-(This happens often when we are on cloud.
+However, if we set the replication factor to a reasonable number, we protect that data, but the challenge is, every time that a broker got replaced that data need to be replicated over to the new broker and this can put lots of traffic and stress on our network.
+(This happens often when we are on the cloud.
 Think as resilient testing with [Chaos Monkey](https://github.com/Netflix/chaosmonkey))

-Now, in order to prevent full data replication over the new broker, we can leverage EBS volume attachment technic to attach the same volume based on broker id, over and over.
+Now, to prevent a full data replication over the new broker, we can leverage the EBS volume attachment technic to attach the same volume, based on broker id, over and over.
 Here is how we can achieve this goal; use an extra EBS volume for each broker and tag it with `KAFKA-#{broker_id}`, set the `Delete on termination` property to `false`, and attach it with the new replaced broker for the data folder.
 Here is a python code regarding how to do that:
 ```python
 from boto import ec2
 import commands